- Applying for Tutoring Jobs: Things to Consider

 Once the legalities are sorted, you should advertise your business.
 Maximum exposure is key, and advertising should be tailored to your subject material.

 If you tutor in academic subjects, you should place advertisements at venues where students and their caregivers are likely to congregate or have access to, such as libraries, school reception areas, parent newsletters, university student centres, residences and cafeterias.

-If you wish to tutor in the more artistic pursuits, such as music or dancing, you might post your advertisements in pubs, restaurants and cafés.
+If you wish to tutor in the more artistic pursuits, such as music or dancing, you might post your advertisements in pubs, restaurants, and cafés.
 These locations are also suitable for academic tutoring advertisements.

 In all cases, you could also advertise in your local community centre, newsagent, supermarket and even the petrol station.
-Posting fliers on community noticeboards, handing them out, or placing them in letterboxes often also results in new business being gained.
+Posting fliers on community noticeboards, handing them out, or placing them in letterboxes often also results in the new business being gained.